 About us

-We are committed to supporting a diverse musical landscape, future-oriented economic structures, ecological sustainability, and social justice for all.
-That’s why we help artists, live music, infrastructure and music businesses throughout Germany in implementing their ideas and realizing their visions.
+We are committed to supporting a diverse musical landscape with sustainable economic structures and a clear commitment to ecological sustainability and social justice.
+We support artists, the live music scene and music businesses throughout Germany in realising their projects and foster networks and infrastructures.

 Partners/Supporters